-CSAT can be tracked using the Satisfaction Survey in Deskpro while SLAs have their own feature which is called SLAs.
+CSAT can be tracked using the satisfaction Survey in Deskpro and there is also an SLA feature.

-As part of the New Reports interface, it is now possible to combine two different queries into one by using the LAYER WITH DPQL data access layer.
+As part of the New Reports interface, it is now possible to combine two different queries into one by using the LAYER WITH DPOL function.